scarowar/scars-of-leetcode/problems/0707-design-linked-list/README.md

 https://leetcode.com/problems/design-linked-list/

 ## Intuition
-Use a doubly linked list with dummy head and tail nodes to simplify edge operations and enable O(1) insertions/deletions at both ends.
+Dummy head and tail nodes make insertions and deletions at boundaries simple and safe.

 ## Approach
-Maintain a size counter and traverse from head to locate nodes; use helper functions to check index validity and perform operations efficiently.
+Use a doubly linked list with dummy nodes; traverse from head to index, and use helper checks for valid positions.

 ## Complexity
-- Time complexity: O(1) for addAtHead/addAtTail; O(n) for get, addAtIndex, and deleteAtIndex due to traversal.
+- Time: O(1) for addAtHead/addAtTail; O(n) for get, addAtIndex, deleteAtIndex.
-- Space complexity: O(n) for storing n nodes in the linked list.
+- Space: O(n) for n nodes.

 ## Notes
-Alternative: use a singly linked list; always check for invalid indices and handle empty list or boundary insertions/deletions carefully.
+- Always check index bounds before operations.
+- Dummy nodes prevent edge-case bugs at head/tail.
+- Alternative: singly linked list is possible but less efficient for some ops.
+- Handle empty list and boundary cases carefully.

+NeetCode 150: false